 1. Brand Growth

-When a business is active on social media, it builds brand visibility and website traffic, leading to new customers turning visibility into revenue.
+When a business is active on social media, it builds brand visibility and website traffic, leading to new customers and turning visibility into revenue.
 A strong social media management strategy ensures the brand reaches the right target audience by using social media tools, analytics, and industry insights to improve engagement.

 2. Customer Loyalty